New solutions for more sustainable automotive trim parts

 Thanks to our water-based INSQIN® polyurethane (PU) coating technology in combination with an adhesive based on Dispercoll® CQ U dispersions, we were able to create translucent optical properties, coating adhesion and deep color effects in door panel covers.
 These covers enable hidden or on-demand functionalities as well as special, varying lighting effects.

-These two aqueous, low-VOC solutions were developed specifically to present cost-effective and more sustainable applications for the future requirements of car interiors.
+These two aqueous, low-VOC solutions were developed specifically to present cost-effective and more sustainable applications for the future requirements of car interiors while offering a nearly odorless indoor air quality.

 Furthermore, our water-based polyurethane dispersions are also available based on renewable raw materials, thereby further reducing the CO₂ footprint of the respective coating or adhesive formulation.
 As a (near) drop-in solution, they can be easily integrated in existing formulations without disrupting the production process.